Flaconi/terraform-aws-transit-gateway-satellite/README.md

 their IDs and those of their associated routing tables.
 Check the `subnet_name_keyword_selector` variable if you want to change this.

+When creating TGW attachments, AWS [supports adding only one subnet per AZ][8].
+For example, when a VPC has 6 subnets, with each AZ having a pair consisting of a public and a private subnet, it's recommended to only use the private subnets when creating the TGW attachment.
+For the described example, in the `eu-central-1` (Frankfurt) region, as currently there are 3 Availability Zones, the TGW attachment will contain 3 (private) subnets.
+The resources placed within the remaining subnets (public and/or private), will also be able to route their traffic through the TGW.

+### ACLs

+__Caveat:__ Building on the [example](#routing) described above, when using Network ACLs (NACLs), the behaviour is different between subnets that are part of the TGW attachment and subnets that aren't.

+Specifically, because the ACL rules are stateless (as opposed to the Security Group rules, which are stateful), when trying to reach an external IP from a subnet that is also part of the TGW attachment, this *will work even without* an explicit ACL allow rule.

+However, for another subnet that's not part of the TGW attachment, although with a NACL allow rule for the targeted external CIDR in place, the traffic will not flow.

+This has to do with how NACL inbound rules are not being evaluated since the resource (i.e. EC2 instance) is in the same subnet with the TGW association.

+Unfortunately, AWS fails to provide explicit documentation for this behavior.
+It is implied on [this][9] documentation page and they've been made aware of this fact.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers